This healthy Leftover Turkey Stew is made in a Dutch oven and packed with hearty vegetables like potatoes and carrots in a savory broth!

 How To Freeze

-- Simply prepare and allow it to come to room temperature.
+- Simply prepare according to the recipe instructions and allow it to come to room temperature before transferring to the freezer for storage.

-- Once cooled, place in heavy-duty freezer bags or airtight food containers and freeze up to 3 months.
+- Once cooled, place in heavy-duty freezer bags or airtight freezer-safe food containers, and freeze up to 3 months.

 How To Reheat

-- Thaw overnight in the fridge and reheat on the stove top.
+- Reheat the stew in a soup pot on the stove top.

 - You can also place the frozen soup in a Dutch Oven or heavy-bottomed soup pan, add some water or broth, thaw and reheat on the stove top.